Rules updated in 2019

 The books presented are aimed at an audience of young people with visual impairments (partially sighted or blind) from 0 to 12 years old.

-The entries in the competition must be original creations and therefore free of copyrights (both text and illustrations) or an adaptation of a published book, in which case you must have the permission of the original publisher to make a tactile adaptation that can be published and distributed in several countries.
-OR an entry may be an adaptation of a work that exists in the public domain.
+The entries in the competition must be original creations (both text and illustrations) OR an adaptation of a published book OR an entry may be an adaptation of a work that exists in the public domain.

 In all cases, all entries in the competition must be finished products rather than a work in progress.

 Selection criteria: all entries must be as close as possible to the standard of a children’s book and respect the following points:

 - Tactile illustrations, relief: Glued textures, thermoforming or embossing, fabric books accepted;